-the beginning practices, that, he emphasizes, are of permanent value and are not to be rushed through; the third is about the opportunities and challenges and pitfalls of working with a spiritual teacher.
+He has published five books, all published by Shambhala: What Makes You (Not) A Buddhist, about basic assumptions; Not For Happiness: A Guide to the So-Called Preliminary Practices, about the ngrondo, the beginning practices, that, he emphasizes, are of permanent value and are not to be rushed through; The Guru Drinks Bourbon?, about the opportunities, challenges and pitfalls of working with a spiritual teacher; Best Foot Forward: A Pilgrim’s Guide to the Sacred Sites of the Buddha, more of a spiritual than travelling guide for the traditional Buddhist pilgrimage route; and Living Is Dying: How to Prepare for Death, Dying and Beyond, a collection of teachings and texts, which can also be found free online at the Siddhartha’s Intent website.
 A bit like Chogyam Trungpa, Khyentse has an unnerving x-ray vision for all those little tricks of the ego you hope you’re going to get by with (you’re not).
 He nails you; he spotlights the corners you hoped to leave dark; and then he throws open door after door for your practice.
-And in contrast to so many in the new flow of books about Buddhism which often sound like so much regurgitation of standard material, Khyentse has an audible writer’s voice.
+His language is more popular than scholarly; he aims, it seems to me, at the intelligent lay reader, but assumes as well that you are serious about Buddhist practice.
+And in contrast to so many in the new flow of books about Buddhism, which often sound like so much regurgitation of standard material, Khyentse has an audible writer’s voice.
 Of the current Buddhist teachers, he’s one of the ones I find most convincing and helpful.